shiroyasha/blog-source/source/posts/create-a-programming-language.html.md

 I have been programming for a long time.
 Probably much longer than I  want to admit.
 Yet, for a long time, there was something mysterious about the way I created my programs.
 Yes, I could write a lot of stuff in programming languages, but I had no idea how to create a programming language itself.

 With time, and some healthy logic, I kinda deducted how that process could be achieved, but at the beginning of this year I actually wrote a programming language prototype of my own.
-This is a story that shows some how I crated a Lisp like programming language prototype called Bracket.
+This is a story that shows how I crated a Lisp like programming language prototype called Bracket.

 ## Programs are only strings in a file